MileHacker Logo

 Practical Tip:

 Download offline language packs for your translation apps prior to arrival, in case immediate internet access is unavailable.
-For flight disruptions, check Compensair for assistance with compensation.
+If your flight is disrupted, check Compensair for assistance with compensation.

 Accessibility & Services

-Accessibility infrastructure in China develops, but challenges remain, specifically outside major cities.
+Accessibility infrastructure in China develops, but challenges remain, specifically in rural areas.

 Mobility Infrastructure